i2/ashos-dev/README.md

 * This allows you to configure your system by modifying ``/etc`` as usual, and then saving these changes.

 #### Dual boot
-* astOS supports dual boot using the GRUB bootloader
+* AshOS supports dual boot using the GRUB bootloader
 * When installing the system, use the existing EFI partition
 * to configure dual boot, we must begin by installing the ```os-prober``` package: